yielda-game/yielda-game.github.io/_posts/2022-08-30-getting-started.md

 Meanwhile, before you get started...

-1. **You need a crypto wallet with some funds in it!** In our [testnet preview](https://preview.yielda.io) we support ETH & MATIC on the Goerli & Mumbai testnets.
+1. **You need a crypto wallet with some funds in it!** In our [testnet preview](https://preview.yielda.io) we support ETH, MATIC & AVAX on the Goerli, Mumbai & Fuji testnets, respectively.
 When we [go live](https://yielda.io) you can play with either currency on the related mainnets.
 More to come... we support [every EVM blockchain](https://coinguides.org/evm-blockchains-add-evm-network/)!

     <figure>
         <img src="{{ site.url }}{{ site.baseurl }}/assets/images/faucet-button.png" class="shadow">